Panasonic GH5 II, a mirrorless camera built for filmmaking

 For documentaries, news and events, the combination of broadcast quality 4K, easy handholding, interchangeable lenses and pro audio looks unbeatable at this price.

-For better low-light performance and video features (but no image stabilisation) at a significantly higher price, you could get the Panasonic GH5S.
+For better low-light performance and video features (but no image stabilisation) you could get a used Panasonic GH5S.

 The BlackMagic Pocket Cinema Camera 4K has many pro video features at a lower price, but it’s less convenient and robust.